 A skate helmet is the best thing to get for roller derby.
 Cycle helmets do not offer the right protection for your head.
 Skate helmets start from around £15.
 You don’t need to spend a fortune on a fancy helmet you just need to make sure it protects your head adequately and that it fits properly, wearing a helmet that is a million miles too big won’t protect your head if you fall.

 Please don’t hesitate to contact us to ask if a certain make or style of any pads/skates/helmets will be suitable and worth spending your money on.
-There are plenty of great derby-run skate shops and websites online that you can contact too, so don’t hesitate to ask if your unsure.
+There are plenty of great derby-run skate shops (like Double Threat Skates) and websites online that you can contact too, so don’t hesitate to ask if your unsure.
 Its better to send a few e-mails rather then buy a load of gear you can’t use.